sarpuslu/inverted-index-search/README.md

 </div>

 ## Goal
-The result looks like this:
+The results are in this format:

 <div align="center">
 <img src="images/inverted_index.png">
 </div>